rezakj/iCellR/README.md

 #    gene.list = my.obj@gene.model,
 #    k=20,
 #    d=50)

+# By running MNN alignment you replace the PCA data slot and there is no need to run PCA.
+# If you run PCA, MNN results will be replaced.
+(Do only if you want to see the results before and after MNN)

 # normaliza the main data for iCellR analyses
 my.obj <- norm.data(my.obj, norm.method = "ranked.glsf", top.rank = 500)